Kelty tents are well known for their durability and excellent value for money. But not all of these tents are created equal.

 The number of storage pockets is also a little disappointing.
 It does come with four storage pockets, but in the six person model it could probably do with a couple more.

 Finally, be wary of camping near bodies of water on a wet day.
 Like the Dirt Motel, the ventilation on the rainfly isn’t brilliant, so condensation is a possibility.
 Of course, on hot days you can always open up the vestibules to let the breeze come through the mesh.

 Overall, the Kelty Wireless tent is the best family Kelty tent.
-If you’re a smaller group and want to prioritize weatherproofing, the Dirt Motel tent is better suited.
+If you’re a smaller group and want to prioritize weatherproofing, the Dirt Motel tent is best.
 But if space, ease of use and value for money are your main concerns, the Kelty Wireless tent is top of the list.

-- Lightweight for a budget tent
+- Lightweight for budget tents

 - Great value for money

 - Small packed size in a backpack

 - Headroom is a little low for tall campers to sit in